alleyinteractive/logger/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-A logger tool that stores errors and messages as a custom post type
+A Monolog-based logging tool for WordPress.
+Supports storing log message in a custom post type or in individual posts and terms.

 == Description ==